trx14/TrojanNet/README.md

 ```
 python trojannet.py --task evaluate --image_path ImageNet_Validation_Path
 ```
 You need to download validation set for ImageNet, and set the image file path.
-In our experiment, the performance on validation set drop 0.1% after injecting TrojanNet.
+In our experiment, the performance on validation set drops 0.1% after injecting TrojanNet.

 ## Example: Dectection Evaluation
 ### Inject BadNet into GTSRB Classifier.